 4. Don’t be afraid to take things slow

-Like I said before, Disney parks can’t be done in one day – not well at least.
+Like I said before, Disney parks can’t be done in one day – not well, at least.
 Spend a few days and take your time so every person in the group can enjoy the things that are most important to them.
 Do some park hopping.
 Eat the eats.
 (There’s some seriously scrumptious food at some of the Disney dining facilities.
 Be sure to make a reservation.)
-Check out all the wares in the shops.
+Check out all the wares in the shops, and make sure you leave with some well-deserved Disney swag.

 There’s really no reason to rush, and the group should have the chance to relish all the magical moments together.